Chapter Awards

 WTS Columbus Annual Recognition Awards

+Nominations for the WTS Columbus 2025 Recognition Awards are OPEN!
 Each year the Columbus Chapter honors professionals in our industry with six awards.
-Applications for 2022 now open!
-Scroll to the bottom of this page for more information and links to each application.
+Refer to the descriptions below for additional details about each award.

 Member of the Year